git-town/git-town/website/src/commands/ship.md

 Similar to `git commit`, the `-m` parameter allows specifying the commit message via the CLI.

-If you use GitHub or Gitea, have enabled
+If you use GitHub, GitLab or Gitea, have enabled
 [API access to your hosting provider](../quick-configuration.md#api-access-to-your-hosting-provider), and the branch to be shipped has an open pull request, this command merges pull requests via the API of the hosting service.